Remnants of the nonrelativistic Casimir effect on the lattice: Casimir effect on the lattice

-{\it Casimir effect on the lattice.}---First, we define the Casimir effect on the lattice.
+First, we define the Casimir effect on the lattice.
 For simplicity, we consider a real scalar field in the three-dimensional (3D) lattice space (the cases in other spatial dimensions are straightforward).
-We set the periodic boundary condition (other boundaries will be discussed later) for the $z$ axis in momentum space as $k_z \to 2l \pi /L_z$ or $a k_z \to 2l\pi/N_z$, where $L_z\equiv aN_z$ is the distance with the lattice constant $a$, and $l=0,1,\cdots, N_z-1$ within the first Brillouin Zone (BZ), $0 \leq ak_i < 2\pi$ ($i=x,y,z$).
-The Casimir energy $E_\mathrm{Cas}$ for the lattice number $N_z$ in the $z$ axis (per the lattice number $N_xN_y$ on the surface area) is defined as the difference between the zero-point energies, $E_0^\mathrm{sum}$ with discrete energy levels $\omega_{k_\perp,l}$ and $E_0^\mathrm{int}$ with a continuous energy level $\omega_{\bf k}$~\cite{Ishikawa:2020ezm,Ishikawa:2020icy},
+We set the periodic boundary condition (other boundaries will be discussed later) for the $z$ axis in momentum space as $k_z \to 2l \pi /L_z$ or $a k_z \to 2l\pi/N_z$, where $L_z\equiv aN_z$ is the distance with the lattice constant $a$, and $l=0,1,\cdots, N_z-1$ within the first Brillouin zone (BZ), $0 \leq ak_i < 2\pi$ ($i=x,y,z$).
+The Casimir energy $E_\mathrm{Cas}$ for the lattice number $N_z$ on the $z$ axis (per the lattice number $N_xN_y$ on the surface area) is defined as the difference between the zero-point energies $E_0^\mathrm{sum}$ with discrete energy levels $\omega_{k_\perp,l}$ and $E_0^\mathrm{int}$ with a continuous energy level $\omega_{\bf k}$~\cite{Ishikawa:2020ezm,Ishikawa:2020icy} (also see the Supplemental Material~\footnote{In Supplemental Material S1, we compare the definitions of Casimir energies in the continuum space and in the lattice space.
+In S2, we show the detailed analyses of the phononic Casimir effect in a one-dimensional GaAs nanowire.}):

 where the momentum integral is over the first BZ, $k_\perp^2 \equiv k_x^2+k_y^2$, and $d^2(ak_\perp) \equiv d(ak_x)d(ak_y)$.
-The factor of $+1/2$ comes from the zero-point energy for the real scalar field.
+The factor of $+\frac{1}{2}$ comes from the zero-point energy for the real scalar field.